 A few years ago I discovered the website www.mugshots.com, and marvelled at the portraits it contains.
 Frontal and unsmiling, they are accompanied by a brief account of a crime or crimes.
-They are more than reminiscent of the earlier portraits by Chuck Close, but far from being deadpan and a vehicle for a formal exercise, they suggest a narrative of turbulent and often violent life stories.
+While reminiscent of the earlier giant portraits by Chuck Close, they are far from being deadpan and a vehicle for a formal exercise, and suggest a narrative of turbulent and often violent life stories.

 Earlier this month I came across a number of mugshots I had saved from the website on my desktop a few years ago.
 I started making large drawings in charcoal, and found the process to be quite unsettling.
 Simply by concentrating on and interpreting the image, the individual seemed to emerge into my space in a slightly disconcerting way.
 The drawings (I hope) suggest stories and elicit emotions.
 Does this mean they are illustrations, or 'kitsch' in the sense that Odd Nerdrum has defined the word (non-ironic, 'sentimental', emotional).

 All I know about J.L. in the drawing above is that he was arrested for first degree murder: stabbing an older man in an 'alcohol-fueled argument regarding a woman'.
 Whatever he did, my aim was to make the drawing non-judgmental, to present him as a person who has clearly had many problems, and probably few chances to escape them.